-Preparing for extreme winter weather can seem overwhelming.
+We know preparing for extreme winter weather can seem overwhelming.
 That’s why Stacker compiled the following recommendations from the National Weather Service, the Federal Emergency Management Agency, and other government organizations, in addition to meteorologists and experts.
 Follow these 30 steps and you’ll be prepared for anything the weather throws at you: freezing rain, sleet, snow, even full-on blizzard conditions.
 Once you have a good pair of gloves, snow tires, and an emergency plan, the weather report doesn’t seem so dreadful after all.

-As the name implies, a Go Bag contains everything you would need to leave the house in an emergency: copies of all your important documents, an extra set of keys, cash, bottled water, nonperishable food, medications, a first aid kit, a flashlight, and toiletries.
+As the name implies, a "go" bag contains everything you would need to leave the house in an emergency: copies of all your important documents, an extra set of keys, cash, bottled water, nonperishable food, medications, a first aid kit, a flashlight, and toiletries.

 It’s not all about the outer layers: What goes under your clothes matters, too.
 Stock up on long underwear, wool socks, fleece-lined tights, and lightweight jackets you can wear underneath your coat.
 You can always remove a layer if you’re too warm.

 Complete your selection of blizzard-proof clothing with a cozy hat, scarf, or cowl and anything else you need to stay warm.
 To preserve body heat and prevent hypothermia, always ensure these clothing items remain as dry as possible.

 Experts recommend keeping enough supplies in your home to allow you to survive on your own for a full week in case of emergency.
-Your emergency supply kit should include flashlights, a battery-operated AM/FM radio, extra batteries, a whistle, iodine tablets, toiletries, a first aid kit, and any medications you take regularly.
+Your emergency supply kit should include flashlights, a battery-operated AM/FM radio, extra batteries, a whistle, iodine tablets, toiletries, a first aid kit, and any prescriptions you take regularly.

 Keep enough nonperishable food to last for at least three days in the event of a power outage.
 Try to include foods that are high in both calories and nutrients to prevent malnourishment.
 Plus, with no way to predict where you will take shelter, pack foods that need little to no preparation or refrigeration.

 Having enough food won’t matter if you don’t have a supply of clean, fresh water.
 In an emergency, tap water may no longer be safe to drink.
 Store at least one gallon of water per day per person or pet in clean jugs to ensure that you stay hydrated.

 You can use commercial de-icing sprays or saltwater solution to melt ice off the windshield, but it’s best to keep an ice scraper on hand in case you don’t have other supplies.
 Use short, powerful strokes to chip the ice off the glass.
 Many of these come with a snow brush on the end, making them very versatile in a pinch.

 Start thinking about preparing your car for winter in the fall.
 Ask your mechanic about which snow tires or winter tire covers would work best for your car.
 Though chains were once a popular choice, experts say that you no longer need them on most roads.

 Storm windows—an additional set of windows mounted on the outside of your home—provide greater insulation and improve energy efficiency.
 You can also opt for plastic film insulation that you apply with a hairdryer if you don’t want to install a second set of windows.

 In extreme cold, the water pipes in your home can freeze.
 When water freezes, it expands, bursting pipes and leaking everywhere.
 Prevent this problem by installing extra insulation in basements, attics, and other crawl spaces.

-A Chimney Safety Institute of America-certified chimney sweep will inspect your chimney and fireplace for structural integrity, remove flammable buildup called creosote, and clear out any debris that may have accumulated during the year.
-This not only keeps you safe from fire and carbon monoxide poisoning, but also improves the efficiency of your stove or fireplace.
+A Chimney Safety Institute of America Certified Chimney Sweep will inspect your chimney and fireplace for structural integrity, remove flammable buildup called creosote, and clear out any debris that may have accumulated during the year.
+This not only keeps you safe from fire and carbon monoxide poisoning but also improves the efficiency of your stove or fireplace.

 Don’t be fooled by the cold weather: It’s still possible for a fire to start in the dead of winter.
-Carbon monoxide detectors are also critical, especially in homes with fireplaces or wood-burning stoves.
+Carbon monoxide detectors are also critical—especially in homes with fireplaces or wood-burning stoves.

-Everyone should have a small fire extinguisher on hand in case of fire, so take this opportunity to check that yours is still in good working order.
+On a related note, everyone should have a small fire extinguisher on hand in case of fire, so take this opportunity to check that yours is still in good working order.

 This app provides real-time push notification updates on severe weather conditions and other hazards in your area.
-It also allows you to share alerts with family and friends, check on their safety and access information about Red Cross emergency shelters.
+It also allows you to share alerts with family and friends, check on their safety, and access information about Red Cross emergency shelters.